Vaibhav7860/yt-codehelp-python/Lectures/Lecture 10/README.md

 # Lecture Notes 10

 ## 2D List
-* List stores data into in continous memory allocation
+* List stores data into in continuous memory allocation
 * Unlike normal list which stores numeric value or characters in it and is declared as
 ```
 list = [] # Empty List
 ```
-* 2D List - Stores list as a part of it i.e List of Lists
+* 2D List - Stores list as a part of it i.e. List of Lists
 * It is very much helpful for storing matrix elements
 * Syntax:
   * Creation